All infrastructure and regular operations, as well as the university administration, remain in operation.

 The lecture period in the 2021 summer semester will start on 19 April, one week later than in previous years.
 The end of the lecture period will also be postponed by one week, to 31 July, 2021, and there will be no lectures in the week of Pentecost from 24 to 28 May, 2021.

 Work desks in the libraries may be used again under certain conditions.
-Members of the university can work at the desks in the University Library after booking a time slot.
-Borrowing and returning media is possible in the University Library without booking, access is regulated by a traffic light system.
+It is possible to book time slots for workspaces in the University Library (Wilhelmstr.
+32, PCB-Bibliothek Morgenstelle) directly at the entrance.
+Upon entering the UB, you register via the traffic light system for the time slot currently in progress.
+Booking in advance is not required.
+You must have a library card.
+Two fixed time slots are available for the use of the work spaces.
+Borrowing and returning media is possible in the University Library without booking, access is regulated by the traffic light system.
+This change does not affect the access modalities for the Manuscript Reading Room or the University Archives – please continue to book work spaces in these via the appointment booking system of the Manuscript Reading Room.
 Current information can be found on the University Library website; for regulations concerning the departmental libraries, please refer to their websites.

 The current Coronavirus directive from the Baden-Württemberg Ministry of Science, Research and the Arts stipulates that visitor data must be recorded in all areas where studies are conducted.
 This concerns not only classrooms and libraries but also facilities such as Student Administration, examination offices and student advisory services.

-According to Student Services, several cafeterias on campus will open for the summer semester and offer snacks and drinks to take away.
+Several cafeterias run by the Studierendenwerk are open and offer snacks and drinks to take away.
 The Clubhaus cafeteria offers a hot take-out lunch every day.
 The University Library cafeteria in Wilhelmstraße is open daily 11 am-1 pm for to-go consumption, while the Neuphilologicum cafeteria (Brechtbau building of the humanities) is closed indefinitely.
-On the Morgenstelle campus, the Hörsaalzentrum cafeteria is in operation.
+On the Morgenstelle campus, the Morgenstelle cafeteria will open on June 7 (Monday to Friday, 9 am-2 pm).
+The Hörsaalzentrum cafeteria, however, will close on June 4.
 For further information, see the Student Services website.

 According to the corona regulation for study and teaching, only university members may enter the buildings of the university from now on.
 The entry ban does not apply to libraries.
 All persons who have to enter the university for urgent business reasons, for example members of external companies, are also excluded from the entry ban.